Towards crowdsourcing and cooperation in linguistic resources

 Crowdsourcing has become a mainstream and well-suited approach for solving many linguistic data gathering problems such as sense inventory creation \cite{Biemann:13}, corpus annotation \cite{Sabou:14}, information extraction \cite{Lofi:12}, etc. However, its most effective use still remains a problem because human annotators' motivation and availability are tantalizingly constrained and it is crucial to get the most of performance from the effort interested people can make.

-Another extremely popular term nowadays is gamification.
+Another extremely popular term nowadays is \textit{gamification}.
 The origin of the gamification concept is, of course, video game industry.
-The idea of gamification is in embedding interactive and game-based techniques into application to increase both user engagement and the time they spend.
+The idea of gamification is in embedding interactive and game-based techniques into application to strengthen user engagement and increase the time spent annotating.
 Due to the insufficiency of exploration, gamification is more rarely used in academia when compared to the industry.

 Cooperation is a major, if not principal, element of today's video games, which is confirmed by the presentations made in recent years at \textsc{E3} --- the largest video game exposition and event.
-Initially, multiplayer mode in video games was focused on \textit{player versus player} competitions, but a few years ago the focus has changed to \textit{cooperated human players versus AI} games.
+Initially, multiplayer mode in video games was focused on \textit{player versus player} competitions, but a few years ago the focus has changed to \textit{cooperated human players versus AI} and \textit{guild versus guild} games.

 The work, as described in this paper, makes the following contributions: 1) it presents a survey on crowdsourcing taxonomies and cooperation in linguistic resources, 2) makes recommendations on using cooperation in existent genres of crowdsourcing, and 3) provides an evidence of the efficiency of cooperation represented by a popular Russian linguistic resource created through crowdsourcing.